-If your cup of coffee has been sitting out a long time and you’re wondering does brewed coffee go bad, this complete FAQ may help you stay informed on the tastefulness and safety of leftover brewed coffee.
+If your cup of coffee has been sitting out a long time and you’re wondering does brewed coffee go bad, the answer is yes.

-The first thought that’ll pop up in your mind in such a situation is does brewed coffee go bad?
+The first thought that’ll pop up in your mind in such a situation is if brewed coffee goes bad?

 Let’s discuss this topic in detail to find out more about if brewed coffee goes bad, how to store brewed coffee, how long can coffee sit out, does brewed coffee lose caffeine, and answers to lots more.